sqlbunny/sqlbunny/README.md

 #### Regeneration

-When regenerating the models it's recommended that you completely delete the generated directory in a build script or use the `--wipe` flag in SQLBoiler.
+When regenerating the models it's recommended that you completely delete the generated directory in a build script or use the `--wipe` flag in sqlbunny.
-The reasons for this are that sqlboiler doesn't try to diff your files in any smart way, it simply writes the files it's going to write whether they're there or not and doesn't delete any files that were added by you or previous runs of SQLBoiler.
+The reasons for this are that sqlbunny doesn't try to diff your files in any smart way, it simply writes the files it's going to write whether they're there or not and doesn't delete any files that were added by you or previous runs of sqlbunny.
 In the best case this can cause compilation errors, in the worst case this may leave extraneous and unusable code that was generated against models that are no longer in the database.